Avatark0/DesafioTecnicoTkLb/README.md

-# Desafio Tecnico Tokenlab - Flutter Movie Rank App
+# Technical Challenge Tokenlab - Flutter Movie Rank App

 This project is a prototype of an API REST that presents a list of the most popular 20 movies according to the available data at The Movie Database(TMDB) API.
 It was developed as part of a technical challenge for the Tokenlab company.